lalithnag/lalithnag.github.io/index.markdown

   <img src="/assets/lalith-potrait-circular.jpg" alt="Alt text" style="float: right; width: 250px; margin-top: 10px;">
   <p style="font-size: 15px; margin-top: 10px">
     Hi, there!
 My name is Lalith, I'm a researcher in the field of computer assisted surgeries, with a focus on computer vision.
     The focus of my PhD work is deep learning based endoscopic image analysis.
-Here, I worked on various tasks such as 3D reconstruction, depth estimation, landmark detection, unparied image translation, and segmentation.
+Here, I worked on various tasks such as 3D reconstruction, depth estimation, landmark detection, unpaired image translation, and segmentation.
 Besides training models, I love science communication - I have presented my research work as <a target="_blank" href="/talks/">science slams</a> in locations across Germany.
 In my free time, I love to nerd out on science history, mathematics, cook, or write. </p>
     <div style="margin-bottom: 12px;"></div>
   <p style="font-size: 15px; margin-top: 10px">Check out my <a target="_blank" href="/research/">research</a> and <a target="_blank" href="/pubs/">publications</a>, or just get in touch with me for my resume or to know more!
   </p>